Avetik666/MartirosSaryan/README.md

 # MartirosSaryan R color pallete

-This R package is can help you to distinguish your work in R with very specific and beutiful colors used by great artist Martiros Saryan
+This R package is can help you to distinguish your work in R with very specific and beautiful colors used by great artist Martiros Saryan

 ## Installation